zeropsio/recipe-filament/README.md

 - Use at least two containers for the Filament service to achieve high reliability and resilience by adding `minContainers: 2` in the recipe YAML.
 - Use a production-ready third-party SMTP server instead of Mailpit.
-- Disable public access to Adminer or remove it altogether from the recipe YAML.

 You can see a production example setup at [`zerops-project-import-production.yml`](https://github.com/zeropsio/recipe-filament/blob/main/zerops-project-import-production.yml).